-Glorious beaches, rocky coves, towering cliffs.
+Rocky coves, towering cliffs and glorious beaches, many with the coveted Seaside and/or Blue Flag awards.
 Marvellous resorts or tiny fishing ports.
 Non-stop family fun or windswept, waveswept solitude.
 That’s the choice on the Yorkshire Coast.

 A rugged coastline with a backdrop of the North York Moors National Park is the setting for the Yorkshire Coast’s resorts and fishing villages.
 This is a coastline of high cliffs and rocky shores, rich in flowers and wildlife.
 Follow the cliff top path for over 30 miles along the North Yorkshire Heritage Coast or visit one of the coastal resorts or villages.

 For bustling and buzzing atmosphere, try Scarborough, a major resort packed with action and catering for the whole family.
 Between the safe, sandy beaches of the North and South Bays is the harbour where the fishing boats still land their catch, overlooked by Scarborough’s medieval castle.
 Traditional seaside attractions and a busy shopping centre add to Scarborough’s appeal.
 Its parks and gardens help attract conferences and events to its Spa complex.